nearai/nearai/aws_runner/README.md

 ## Local testing
 __Docker must be run from the root of the repository so the Dockerfile can pull in openapi_client.__

-Note the dash before the framework names and after the environment names.
+Note the dash before the framework name when passing a framework.
+The deploy script adds the dash but here it must be added manually.

 Base framework `docker build -f aws_runner/Dockerfile --platform linux/amd64 --build-arg -t nearai-runner:test .`